 This video for newly diagnosed thyroid cancer patients addresses the most common concerns.

 Medullary thyroid cancer is significantly less common but has a worse prognosis.
 Medullary cancers tend to spread to large numbers of lymph nodes very early on and therefore require a much more extensive operation than the more localized thyroid cancers, such as papillary and follicular thyroid cancer.
 Extensive means more thorough and a wider or broader area.
 However, in almost all expert thyroid surgery, all major nerves, blood vessels, and muscles are spared!

-Medullary thyroid cancer may also be a genetically inherited cancer and special testing and counseling is indicated for patients with medullary thyroid cancer to determine whether there is a family risk associated with the cancer.
+Medullary thyroid cancer may also be a genetically inherited cancer and special testing and counseling are indicated for patients with medullary thyroid cancer to determine whether there is a family risk associated with this type of cancer.

 The least common type of thyroid cancer is anaplastic thyroid cancer, which has a very poor prognosis.
 Unless diagnosed early and found during a thyroidectomy, most cases of anaplastic thyroid cancer lead to a rapid and untimely death.
 Anaplastic thyroid cancer tends to be found after it has spread, and is one of the most incurable cancers known to mankind.
 Note: Chief Justice William Rehnquist had anaplastic thyroid cancer.
-You can read about anaplastic thyroid cancer in our in-depth article.
+You can read about anaplastic thyroid cancer for an in-depth discussion.